TOP 10 CIVIL WAR MOVIES: STREAM HISTORICAL DRAMAS NOW

-1. The Red Badge of Courage
+The Red Badge of Courage (1951): Civil War Soldier's Journey

-It’s a shame we’ve never gotten to see the original version by John Huston as it was edited down to its current playtime, still, the film continues to inspire all these decades later.
+It’s a shame we’ve never gotten to see the original version by John Huston, as it was edited down to its current playtime.
+Still, the film continues to inspire all these decades later.

 Where to Watch: You can rent this film from Apple TV, Prime Video, and other streaming services.

-2. Gone With the Wind
+Gone With the Wind (1940): Civil War Impact on Southern Life

 It’s almost not even a debate that Gone With the Wind tops the list of most famous movies about the Civil War.